thedude0606/manusoptions/PROGRESS.md

 - Created StreamingFieldMapper module to provide comprehensive mapping between streaming data fields and DataFrame columns
 - Fixed options chain UI update issue by implementing dynamic field mapping in update_options_tables callback
 - Enhanced logging to track which fields are being updated from streaming data
+- Implemented contract key normalization in the update_options_tables callback to ensure proper matching between streaming data and DataFrame rows

 ## In Progress
 - Testing real-time updates with various symbols